google-deepmind/sonnet/docs/sonnet.md

     (in the default graph) are summarized.

+### [`supports_kwargs(module_or_fn, kwargs_list)`](https://github.com/deepmind/sonnet/blob/master/sonnet/python/modules/util.py?l=1041)<a id="supports_kwargs" />

+Determines whether the provided callable supports all the kwargs.

+This is useful when you have a module that might or might not support a kwarg such as `is_training`.
+Rather than calling the module and catching the error, risking the potential modification of underlying state, this function introspects the module to see what kwargs are actually supported, using the python `inspect` module.

+Note that many TF functions do not export a valid argspec object, rather they have a generic *args, **kwargs signature due to various layers of wrapping (deprecation decorators, etc).
+In those circumstances we return MAYBE_SUPPORTED, and users will have to use another method to tell whether the kwargs are supported (e.g. by just calling the function).

+##### Args:

+* `module_or_fn`: some callable, generally an object or a method of some object.
+    If an object is provided, we check wither `module_or_fn.__call__` supports the provided kwargs, which for a Sonnet module will automatically check the signature of _build.
+If `module_or_fn` is a function/method, then we check its signature directly, so non-Sonnet functions can be used.
+* `kwargs_list`: string or iterable of strings of keyword arg names to test for.
+    If an empty iterable is provided this function will always return True.

+##### Raises:

+* `ValueError`: if a non-string is provided in `kwargs_list`.

+##### Returns:

+  a string, one of 'supported', 'not_supported' or 'maybe_supported'.

 ### [`trainable_initial_state(batch_size, state_size, dtype, initializers=None, regularizers=None, name=None)`](https://github.com/deepmind/sonnet/blob/master/sonnet/python/modules/rnn_core.py?l=90)<a id="trainable_initial_state" />

 Creates an initial state consisting of trainable variables.